MySQL NDB Cluster 7.6.4 is a new release of NDB 7.6, based on

 In order to secure data transfer between the web browser front end and the back end web server, the default communications protocol has been switched from HTTP to HTTPS.

-See The NDB Cluster Auto-Installer (NDB 7.5) (DEPRECATED), for more information.
+See The NDB Cluster Auto-Installer (NDB 7.5) (No longer supported), for more information.

 MySQL NDB ClusterJ: ClusterJ now supports CPU binding for receive threads through the setRecvThreadCPUids() and getRecvThreadCPUids() methods.
 Also, the receive thread activation threshold can be set and get with the setRecvThreadActivationThreshold() and getRecvThreadActivationThreshold() methods.